-Richards Free Library and the Judges of the Sarah Josepha Hale Award are pleased to announce that Jodi Picoult is the 2019 Sarah Josepha Hale Award Medalist.
-The award presentation will be held on September 28, 2019.
+Richards Free Library and the Judges of the Sarah Josepha Hale Award are pleased to announce that Sy Montgomery is the 2020 Sarah Josepha Hale Award Medalist.
+The award presentation will be held on August 7, 2021.

 For over fifty years, the Sarah Josepha Hale Award has been given by the Trustees of the Richards Free Library in recognition of a distinguished body of written work in the field of literature and letters.
 The award honors author, poet, and essayist Sarah Josepha Hale, who as editor of Godey’s Lady’s Magazine shaped the opinion of nineteenth century American women.
-The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Nathaniel Philbrick in 2018.
+The list of Hale Award winners includes the finest writers of our times from Robert Frost in 1956 to Jodi Picoult in 2019.